arashThr/Playground/pr-review-bot/README.md

 1. Create a Slack App: https://api.slack.com/apps
 2. Copy `example.env` file and fill the required secrets
+    - Set `GO_ENV` to anything other than "prod" to get shorter duration to running the scheduler
 3. Run the app: `go run .`
 4. Go to app's page and do the following:
     - In OAuth & Permissions section: